-Will the project, because of type, size, or design, require the consumption or removal of substantial guantities of natural ⊠ No ⇒ Explain below why you believe "No" is the appropriate answer. □ Yes ⇒ Explain below what aspect of the question triggered a "Yes" response; resources including energy (electricity, petroleum, etc.), AND rock minerals trees/wood \Rightarrow Complete Part 4 - Detailed Analysis peat, etc. during either construction or operation? □ Maybe ⇒ Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application.
+Will the project, because of type, size, or design, require the consumption or removal of substantial quantities of natural resources including energy ⊠ No Explain below why you believe "No" is the appropriate answer. □ Yes Explain below what aspect of the question triggered a "Yes" response; (electricity, petroleum, etc.), rock minerals, trees/wood, Complete Part 4 - Detailed Analysis rock minerals, trees/wood, peat, etc. during either construction or operation? □ Maybe Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application.